SuHoTan/SuHoTan/README.md

   I'm interested in Spring boot, JPA, REST API, IOT, artificial intelligence Using python.<br>
   I want to be a backend developer.<br>

-  My hobby is astronomical observation  🚀, making a smart home using IOT, enjoing VR contents <br>
+  My hobby is observing the night sky, making a smart home using IOT, enjoing VR contents <br>
   I want to make others happy through development.
 </p>